 I embraced the above idea, I decided to go all-in – Embrace Action to the Fullest – working longer hours, working during lunch hour and over the next few months I became very competent & eventually very successful at that job.

 3. Simplicity is King

-I failed miserably in the beginning and over time my skills improved, my knowledge improved,my confidence improved and within few months I was one of the Top Sales reps in the country.
+I failed miserably in the beginning and over time my skills improved, my knowledge improved, my confidence improved and within a few months, I was one of the Top Sales reps in the country.

 The best way to learn anything is to simply dive in.
-Get to work, start applying what you learnt – you will gain relevant experience.
+Get to work, start applying what you learned – you will gain relevant experience.
 Heuristic learning in the best way to learn.

 Companies like Xerox, Canon still continue to provide the best training programs and have been able to shape the careers of numerous individuals.
-In fact the Howard Schultz, the CEO of Starbucks started off selling copiers at Xerox.
-Similarly Bill McDermott , the CEO of SAP also started off selling copiers at Xerox.
+In fact, Howard Schultz, the CEO of Starbucks started off selling copiers at Xerox.
+Similarly, Bill McDermott, the CEO of SAP also started off selling copiers at Xerox.

-If you are a new graduate and you are considering a career in sales or in the business world – I recommend starting out selling Copiers.
-The skills you will learn, will forge a strong foundation in your future career.
+If you are a new graduate and you are considering a career in sales or in the business world – I recommend starting out as a copier salesman.
+The skills you will learn will forge a strong foundation in your future career.
 “If you can learn to sell copiers you can sell anything”.